joanpablo/reactive_forms/README.md

 You should use **ReactiveForm** if:
 - The form is complex enough.
-- You need to listen for changes to execute some business logic.
+- You need to listen for changes in some child control to execute some business logic.
 - You are using some State Management library like Provider or Bloc.
-- You are OK of using StatefulWidget in a very simple Form.
+- Using a StatefulWidget to declare a very simple form, it really doesn't bother you.

 You should use **ReactiveFormBuilder** if:
 - The form is quite simple enough and doesn't need a separate Provider/Bloc state.
+- You don't want to use a StatefulWidget to declare the FormGroup.

 But the final decision is really up to you, you can use any of them in any situations ;)